mikecolbert/dataset-ic-bars/README.md

 # dataset-ic-bars

-Name and address for each organization who has a liquor license in Iowa City
+Name and address for each organization in Iowa City who has a liquor license.